 Democrat Amy Klobuchar is a senator from Minnesota known for her pragmatism and effective legislating.
-She has championed bills covering topics ranging from drug pricing to regulating big tech.
-As of March, she is the only 2020 candidate with an infrastructure proposal, her "top budget priority."
+She has championed legislation ranging from drug pricing to regulating Big Tech.
+As of March, she was the only 2020 candidate with an infrastructure proposal, her "top budget priority."

 Key facts about Amy Klobuchar:

 - Current position: Senator from Minnesota — 12 years served

 - Undergraduate: Yale University

 - Date candidacy announced: Feb.
 10, 2019

 - % of votes in line with Trump, per FiveThirtyEight: 30.8%

 - Previous roles: Hennepin County attorney, corporate lawyer